jxlsteam/jxls/jxls-site/docs/migration-to-v3-0.md

 A new strategy is that it should be possible to add new commands without having to change the Transformer.

-The **documentation** has been completely rewritten and our website has a new responsive design.
+The **documentation** has been completely rewritten and our website has a new design.

 In addition to the "note lastCell" command syntax from version 2, we have a new alternative "note marker" syntax in the pipeline.
 See MarkerAreaBuilder.